Monthly Archives: April 2013

 Now, to end this perfect day I will watch four Downton Abbey episodes, mostly seen before but my addiction is so total that I cannot bear to think I might miss even one illness or one duplicitous act.

 So because…well just because… here are some old photos newly scanned that only various family members will enjoy but damn it…they are mine!
-Well I think my brother took a couple so I suppose he may sue.
+Even though an aunt or cousin may have taken the old ones—but now they’re mine.

 BBC and Aljazeera both led this morning’s news with the 8-story building that pancaked into an earthquake-like rubble heap in Dhaka, Bangladesh yesterday.
 Upwards of 120 people are dead.
 The stories referenced the frequency with which this happens in Bangladesh where the regulatory agencies that do exist are beholden to the politicians who are generally bought off by garment industry interests.
 Needless to say not a lot gets done in the way of worker safety.